Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Tools and techniques

 \subsection{Unison}

-In Western classical music, `unison' is defined as the simultaneous execution of one part by multiple performers at the same pitch or an octave apart \citep{Unison}.
-The unison audio effect, originally found in analogue synthesisers, simulates this by superimposing slightly detuned versions of the original part, creating a `thicker' sound \citep{dailyanalog2024}. \citet[p.~34]{roederer2008physics} notes that superposing two tones livens up the sound.
-One effect of the unison audio process is the emergence of acoustic beats (see Section~\ref{sec:acousticbeats} and SM E).
-The producers extensively use Omnisphere's Unison effect.\footnote{\url{https://support.spectrasonics.net/manual/Omnisphere2/25/en/topic/layer-page-oscillator-page22}}
+In Western classical music, one definition of `unison' is `[t]he simultaneous execution of one polyphonic part by more than one performer or performing group [...] either at exactly the same pitch or at the interval of an octave, double octave etc' \citep{Unison}.
+The `unison' audio effect, as originally found in analogue synthesisers, simulates such execution by superimposing an original part with slightly detuned versions of itself.
+The resulting sound is described as `much thicker'\footnote{\url{https://dailyanalog.com/glossary/unison/}}.
+The unison effect echoes one remark from \citet[p.
+34]{roederer2008physics}, according to which `single pure tones sound very dull.
+Things become a little livelier as soon as we superpose two pure tones by sounding them together'.
+The Primaal producers make extensive use of Omnisphere's Unison effect\footnote{\url{https://support.spectrasonics.net/manual/Omnisphere2/25/en/topic/layer-page-oscillator-page22}}.